Coronavirus – Unprecedented D-Day commemorations in Normandy

 March 14, 2020 (Update: April 26, 2020): after the temporary closure of several Landing museums, unprecedented D-Day commemorations in Normandy.

 Author: Marc Laurenceau

 Since the start of 2020, Normandy has not escaped the spread of the Coronavirus.
 In France, several thousand people have been affected and new health safeguard measures have been decided by the President of the Republic.
-Thus, gatherings of people are temporarily prohibited in order to limit the spread of the virus.
-These measures now affect museums and memorial sites dedicated to the Landing and the Battle of Normandy.
+Thus, due to confinement, visits to historic sites are temporarily prohibited in order to limit the spread of the virus.
+These measures also affect museums and memorial sites dedicated to the Landing and the Battle of Normandy.

 ⚠️ INFORMATION COVID-19 ⚠️

 🇫🇷 La Ville de #Bayeux, a pris la décision de fermer ses trois musées jusqu’à nouvel ordre.

 🇬🇧 Due to the COVID-19 health crisis, the 3 museums of Bayeux will remain closed until further notice. #Covid_19 #BayeuxTapestry pic.twitter.com/uXjaSWvgWf

 — Bayeux Museum (@BayeuxMuseum) March 13, 2020

 On March 13, 2020, the day after the television intervention by the President of the French Republic, Emmanuel Macron, several museums announced their temporary closure.
 These decisions, sad but essential in order to limit the rapid spread of the Covid-19, come at a time when the figures at the start of the year were excellent for memory tourism in Normandy.
 Museums had been hit several times by the latest social movements (Yellow Vests, transport strikes) and are now faced with a new challenge which weighs heavily on the economy.